Set to be put on the market early this month is one of the most awaited releases of Apple – the iPhone Xs.

 Apple has consistently been the leader of their market and the standard by which other brands are compared to.
 Every smartphone is compared to the iPhone.
 Every tablet is compared to the iPad.
 And every computer is compared to the iMac.

-The unique thing about Apple is that they don’t do the bulk of the marketing for them, having only limited ads released in print and online platforms.
-Other people and other sources do the marketing for them.
+The unique thing about Apple is that while they do spend a lot in marketing, a large part of why they’re well-established is because other people and other sources do the marketing for them.
 In fact, Apple products are used as marketing bait by network carriers to attract more customers to buy their service plans.

 This is where business social media marketing comes in.
 As a small business, social media is the key to reaching your target audience today with billions of people having a Facebook and Twitter account.
 If you’re not on a social media platform, you’re missing out on a lot—the opportunity to listen to the preferences of your target market, and more importantly, what they have to say about what you sell.